-- Continue to maintain no incident of noncompliance with the relevant laws and regulations in fair employment practices. - Continue to monitor and review the recruitment procedure and systems to ensure fair and non-discrimination in hiring. - To conduct annual SMETA audits against 4-pillars. - Continue to improve the diversity of our workforce in terms of gender diversity. - To commence construction of the centralised workers accommodation.
+- Continue to maintain no incident of non-compliance with the relevant laws and regulations in fair employment practices. - Continue to monitor and review the recruitment procedure and systems to ensure fair and non-discrimination in hiring. - Continue to conduct annual SMETA audits against 4-pillars. - Continue to improve the diversity of our workforce in terms of gender diversity. - Construction of the centralised workers accommodation is ongoing.